Ashen-Vaults/ashen-vaults.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-Hi, I'm Alex.
-I graduated from Drexel University in June 2016 with a bachelors in Computer Science with concentrations in Artifical Intelligence for Games and HCI.
-I'm primarily a Unity Developer (C#) who likes to get away with functional programming whenever I get a chance.
+I'm a software engineer who graduated from Drexel University in 2016 with a bachelors in computer science and concentrations in artificial intelligence for games and human-computer interaction.

-<a href="/project/2016/05/23/mirrors-of-grimaldi/">Some of the games I've worked on have even won awards!</a>
+Most of my programming career has been as a Unity developer creating educational and philanthropic games at Skyless Game Studios, but recently data science has become my passion.
+The power that data has to shape the world is humbling and I love the idea of using AI to benefit people.
+During my journey into data science, I look forward to learning something new every day.

-Along with game programming, I am interested in data science, and more specifically bioinformatics.
-I'm still relatively new to the field, but am currently taking some courses on Machine Learning, Genomic Data Science, and recently just finished a course on Statistics, so expect blog posts and projects in the very near future.
+If you have any questions, please feel free to contact me.

 ***

 ## Skills

 <ul class="skill-list">
 <li>Unity</li>
 <li>C#</li>
 <li>Cg</li>
 <li>Python</li>
 <li>Jupyter</li>
 <li>R</li>
 <li>Git</li>
 <li>Linux</li>
 <li>Vim</li>
 <li>Haskell</li>
 </ul>

 ---

 **Disclaimer**: This is a new, living website, that'll go through rapid changes pretty soon.